internetsistemas/guides/CONTRIBUTING.md

 # Contributing

 We love pull requests.
-If you have something you want to add or remove, please open a new pull request.
+If you have something you want to add or remove, please open a issue, request a team to vote then open a new pull request.

 Please check [TODO](TODO.md) before to contribute.